perforator-io/perforator-sdk-java/examples/codeless/readme.txt

         # Element is enabled when it is present in the DOM tree,               #
         # it is visible, and it has no *disabled* attribute.                   #
         #                                                                      #
-        # Default timeout to await element to be enabled is 30s.               #
+        # Default timeout to await element to be enabled is inherited from     #
+        # suite.webDriverFluentWaitTimeout, which is 30s by default.           #
+        #                                                                      #
         # An action fails if such a timeout is reached, but specified element  #
         # is not enabled yet.                                                  #
         #                                                                      #